Medication Search: Cortef

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: This medication passes into breast milk.
-If you are a breast-feeding mother and are taking hydrocortisone, it may affect your baby.
+If you are breast-feeding and are taking hydrocortisone, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: Long-term treatment with hydrocortisone may suppress growth and development in children.
 Your child’s growth should be monitored while they are taking this medication.